 b) Distribute fluorescent polystyrene beads (28 nm diameter) on a cleaned glass cover slide by spin coating a drop of the bead solution.
 Measure the point spread function of the confocal microscope by scanning over one single particle in the xy and zy plane.

-- Measure the size dependence of the diffusion constant of dye labeled polystyrene particles in aqueous solution with the help of fluorescence correlation spectroscopy.
-Compare the results to the predictions of the Stokes-Einstein relation. - Determine the concentration of 5 different solutions of dye labeled polystyrene particles.
+• Measure the size dependence of the diffusion constant of dye labeled polystyrene particles in aqueous solution with the help of fluorescence correlation spectroscopy.
+Compare the results to the predictions of the Stokes-Einstein relation.